We will look at each individual and recommend a vaccination and parasite strategy tailored to your pet and their specific risk.

-First vaccinations are generally started at 7-9 weeks and second vaccinations need to be when the puppies are 10 weeks or older, with a 2-4 week gap in between.We stock Canigen vaccines .
-Many have had a first vaccine with the breeder and the second vaccine must be the same brand. and this is also compatible with Nobivac widely used in many corporate practices.
-We will discuss when they can go out at time of consultation, as it depends on several factors.We now recommend extra vaccinations at 16-20 weeks , as per WSAVA guidelines, as there has been an upsurge of parvovirus in the area in young vaccinated dogs, and unvaccinated dogs and it is thought that a small percentage of dogs may still have maternal antibodies at 10 to 12 weeks which interfere with the puppies immune response to vaccines, and there is no way to check which individuals may be affected.
+First vaccinations are generally started at 7-9 weeks and second vaccinations need to be when the puppies are 10 weeks or older, with a 2-4 week gap in between.We stock Nobivac vaccines (compatible with Canigen).
+Many have had a first vaccine with the breeder and the second vaccine must be the same brand.
+We will discuss when they can go out at time of consultation, as it depends on several factors.We now recommend extra Parvo vaccinations at 16-20 weeks , as per WSAVA guidelines, as there has been an upsurge of parvovirus in the area in young vaccinated dogs and unvaccinated dogs and it is thought that a small percentage of dogs may still have maternal antibodies at 10 to 14 weeks which interfere with the puppies immune response to vaccines and there is no way to check which individuals may be affected.

 It is important that the first booster is given on time one year later to ensure immunity is kept high.
 We shall send email and text reminders but please do not rely on hearing from us to book this in.
 It will cost you more to re start.

 Cat and Kitten Vaccinations